chargeprice/chargeprice-api-docs/api/internal/charging_stations/index.md

   * radius
 * ID: Get all stations with the given ids
   * id
+* Operator ID: Get all stations of the CPO (using the Chargeprice Internal CPO ID)
+  * operator.id
+* EVSE Operator: Get all stations of this CPO (using the EVSE Party ID)
+  * evse_operator

 These searches can't be combined, they are mutually exclusive (XOR)!
 ## Response Body